jonaprieto/flask-ponywhoosh/docs/quickstart.rst

            'runtime': 0.014926910400390625}

-The ``something=True`` option, would run first a search with ``add_wildcards=False`` value, but in case results are empty it would automatically run a search adding wildcards to the result.
+The ``something=True`` option, would run first a search with ``add_wildcards=False`` value, but in case results are empty it would automatically run a search adding wild-cards to the result.

 .. code:: python